Cirieno/ahk-desktop-helper/README.md

 A collection of small enhancements for Windows.

-Written in AutoHotkey v2, the script can either be run as-is or compiled into an executable using AHK2Exe from the Autohotkey site.
+Written in AutoHotkey v2, the script can either be run as-is or compiled into an executable using AHK2Exe w/ MPRESS from the Autohotkey site.

-Rename `user_settings.template.ini` template to `user_settings.ini` and edit the following settings to turn options and modules on or off.
+On first run AHKDH will make a `user_settings.ini` file with some default vales - edit the key values to turn options and modules on or off.

 `Enabled` means show the module in the app menu at all.

 `On` means the module or item(s) will be active on load.

 These are things I wrote for myself and use on a daily(ish) basis.
 Only tested on Win10 so far.